 Check to see that the transition drive chain is in proper alignment and has proper tension.
 Misalignment of these sprockets will cause premature wear of the sprockets and chain.
-Chain tension is maintained with the idler sprockets that are bolted to the left side of the transition.
-There is an idler sprocket for both the 80-pitch and 60-pitch chains.
-Do not over tighten these sprockets or premature chain and sprocket wear will occur.
+Chain tension is maintained with the tensioner that is bolted to the left side of the transition.
+Tensioner adjustment can be found on the next page.